 “The study showed that the intervention was successful at reducing students’ TV viewing and TV viewing during meals significantly decreased.
 Results also showed that the amount of time spent playing outside, sleeping and exercising significantly increased in the invention group and media time overall was reduced.
 According to teacher reports, students in the intervention group stayed on task and completed their homework more while there was little to no change in the comparison group.”
 (Bickham, David, Efficacy of a School Based Intervention to Reduce Screen Media Time for 6th-8th Graders, Evaluation Report).

-The High School Take the Challenge program includes a research unit with 15 lessons that can be integrated into any subject, e.g., health, science, English Language Arts, Social Studies, etc. Lessons can also be divided and taught in different subjects.
+The High School/Middle School Take the Challenge program includes a research unit with 15 lessons that can be integrated into any subject, e.g., health, science, English Language Arts, Social Studies, etc. Lessons can also be divided and taught in different subjects.
 This curriculum can also be used at the Middle School level with minimal adaptations to the lessons.